-Hoori Kim, associate: Bankruptcy and restructuring often involves a financial restructuring of an entity, be it a company, a municipality, or an individual, often when they are unable to meet their debt obligations.
+Hoori Kim, associate: Bankruptcy and restructuring law often involves a financial restructuring of an entity — be it a company, a municipality, or an individual — often when they are unable to meet their debt obligations.
 It’s an exciting practice in which multiple stakeholders are involved to achieve the best outcome for all parties involved.
-It’s also a practice under which lawyers develop various skills: everything happens under the auspices of the bankruptcy court, but the work still has a transactional flavor to it given that it involves a financial restructuring.
+It’s also a practice under which lawyers develop various skills: everything happens under the auspices of the bankruptcy court, but the work still has a transactional element.

-Luke Barefoot, partner: Bankruptcy and restructuring encompasses a very broad range of skills and experiences – ranging from representing debtors and creditors in contested matters and adversary proceedings before bankruptcy courts, to counseling and strategy on corporate governance in situations of distress.
-Bankruptcy lawyers also have to understand the underlying issues and considerations driving the issues the company is facing.
-It provides so many opportunities to learn about different industries, and dive in to help clients in their greatest time of need.
+Luke Barefoot, partner: Bankruptcy and restructuring encompasses a very broad range of skills and experiences — ranging from representing debtors and creditors in contested matters and adversary proceedings before bankruptcy courts to counseling and strategy on corporate governance in situations of distress.
+Bankruptcy lawyers also have to understand the underlying issues and considerations driving the issues facing the company.
+It provides so many opportunities to learn about different industries and to dive in to help clients in their greatest time of need.

 What kind of work is involved day to day?

-HK: No one day is the same because the type of work is very diverse, which makes it all the more interesting.
-One day, I could be diving into legal research to find the answer to a complex legal question and drafting a memo for the client about our opinion, and another day I could be fielding calls and emails to close signatures on an agreement to support a bankruptcy filing, or negotiating a payment under a contract.
+HK: No one day is the same because this type of work is very diverse, which makes it all the more interesting.
+One day, I could be diving into legal research to find the answer to a complex legal question and drafting a memo for the client about our opinion.
+Another day, I could be fielding calls and emails to close signatures on an agreement to support a bankruptcy filing or negotiating a payment under a contract.

-TK: It’s hard to say what a “typical” day looks like, because our work is so dependent on the needs of our clients.
-But I try to spend some time every day catching up on what is happening out in the bankruptcy and restructuring world beyond my clients’ matters, which helps me stay on top of trends in our practice and our clients’ industries.
+TK: Because our work is so dependent on the needs of our clients, it’s hard to say what a “typical” day looks like.
+I try to spend some time every day catching up on what is happening in the bankruptcy and restructuring world beyond my clients’ matters, which helps me stay on top of trends in our practice and our clients’ industries.